dboesono/rRegressor/README.md

 # rRegressor

 This project was undertaken as part of the course STA3005: Statistical Computing during Term 2, 2022/2023 at The Chinese University of Hong Kong, Shenzhen (CUHK-SZ).
+Click this [link](https://dboesono.github.io/rRegressor/articles/rRegressor_vignette.html) to view the package's full documentation.

 ## Project Overview